-Rocky Mountain Audiofest was a different kind of show for us this year.
+The Rocky Mountain International Audio Fest (RMAF) was a different kind of show Ohm Speaker this year (2019).

 It was interesting being involved in the show as a manufacturer providing equipment for someone else’s exhibition space.
 Zeos of Z Reviews approached us to provide a pair of Ohm speakers for the space he was taking out with the goal of exhibiting affordable audio that might not otherwise be represented at RMAF.
 Ohm seemed to fit the bill spot on.
 We reviewed the plans for the room, and determined that the Walsh 3000 Tall was the appropriate size speaker to send along.
 We built up the speakers and sent them to DMS (a colleague of Zeos) who staged them at home and trucked them out to Colorado, where we flew out and met them.